shaunmat/PostGradeAdmin/README.md

-# PostGrade Portal
+# PostGrade Admin

-Postgrade Portal is a React-based web application that streamlines academic activities, including course management, assignments, research, and communication.
+Postgrade Admin is a React-based web application that streamlines academic activities, including course management, assignments, research, and communication.
 Featuring dynamic sidebars, real-time progress tracking, and a modular architecture, it enhances the user experience for students and lecturers.

 ## Vite Tailwind CSS React Project